MigHer74/Results-2/readme.md

 ## Project Files
 - readme.md   | Readme file.
-- results.py   | Main Program.
+- main.py     | Main Program.
-- minis.py     | Program contains functions.
+- minis.py    | General program functions.
+- dbaction.py | Functions that interact with the database
 - results2.db | Database file.

 ## Project Directories
 There are no directories at this moment.